utkuozbulak/imagenet-adversarial-image-evaluation/README.md

 This repository contains the code and some materials used in the experimental work presented in the following papers:

-[1] *Selection of Source Images Heavily Influences Effectiveness of Adversarial Attacks*. <br> British Machine Vision Conference (BMVC), 2021.
+[1] [Selection of Source Images Heavily Influences Effectiveness of Adversarial Attacks](https://arxiv.org/abs/2106.07141) <br> British Machine Vision Conference (BMVC), 2021.

-[2] *Evaluating Adversarial Attacks on ImageNet: A Reality Check on Misclassification Classes*.<br> Conference on Neural Information Processing Systems (NeurIPS), Workshop on ImageNet: Past, Present, and Future, 2021.
+[2] [Evaluating Adversarial Attacks on ImageNet: A Reality Check on Misclassification Classes](https://arxiv.org/abs/2111.11056) <br> Conference on Neural Information Processing Systems (NeurIPS), Workshop on ImageNet: Past, Present, and Future, 2021.

 ## Fragile Source images